Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Methods

 \subsection{Event-based 3D Scanning}

-As discussed, mixed reflectance scenes can cause multiple signal inter-reflections, which in turn can lead to severe signal ambiguities.
-Projecting \textit{sparse} signals (ideally one single point) helps to mitigate those ambiguities.
-The "classical" 3D imaging methods discussed in previous sections use frame-based cameras, which generate an image frame every few milliseconds.
-The inter-reflections in the scene prevent us from using single-shot methods, where only one projection and capture are required to recover the 3D information. ``Multi-shot'' imaging using sparse projections (e.g., point or line scanning) or novel multi-image projection schemes can be used to avoid artifacts caused by inter-reflections.
-However, acquiring multiple frames limits the capture speed and slows down the 3D imaging method.

-In recent works, event cameras have been used to speed up the capture process for multi-shot principles (e.g., laser point raster scanning) \cite{matsuda2015mc3d, muglikar2021esl}.
 Event cameras are biologically inspired vision sensors that output a stream of events instead of complete image frames.
+A pixel is triggered and an \textit{event} is read out only if the log of its intensity value $I$ changes by more than a set threshold $\epsilon$ (controlled by the bias parameters of the camera) in an interval $\Delta t$ (dictated by a number of factors including bias parameters and rate of intensity change at that pixel).
+A collection of these events forms the event stream.
+Each event $e_{ijt}$ in the stream is asynchronously transmitted as a tuple of pixel coordinate $(i, j)$ and the associated timestamp $t$, along with the polarity $p$ (positive or negative) of the intensity change,

-Each pixel is triggered and read out only if its value changes by more than a set threshold.
-During read-out, the current timestamp and pixel position are noted, and these event tuples of \textit{(x pixel, y pixel, timestamp, polarity of change)} form the event stream.
-This sparse read-out scheme of the event cameras allows imaging fast-changing scenes with latencies down to the order of 10 $\mu s$, depending on the sparsity of the events \cite{gallego2020event}.
+The sparse read-out scheme of the event cameras allows imaging fast-changing scenes with latencies down to the order of 10 $\mu s$, depending on the sparsity of the events \cite{gallego2020event}.
 The differential nature of event cameras also drastically increases their dynamic range and robustness to ambient light with respect to frame-based cameras.
 In contrast, frame-based cameras require adjustment of exposure times for different lighting conditions and surface types.

 So far, 3D imaging with event cameras has been mainly limited to \textit{event-based triangulation} for diffuse surfaces.
-The basic idea is that \textit{multi-shot} triangulation principles with \textit{sparse} patterns (such as point raster scanning or line sweeping using lasers) can be significantly sped up by using a low latency event camera \cite{matsuda2015mc3d, muglikar2021esl, wang2020joint, huang2021high}. \Cref{fig:Background}(b) depicts the basic principle.
+The basic idea is that \textit{multi-shot} triangulation principles with \textit{sparse} patterns (such as point raster scanning or line sweeping using lasers) can be significantly sped up by using a low latency event camera \cite{matsuda2015mc3d, muglikar2021esl, wang2020joint, huang2021high, morgenstern2023x}. \Cref{fig:Background}(b) depicts the basic principle.
 A correspondence between the projector and the camera pixels is obtained through the detected timestamps.
-This correspondence is then used for triangulation to get the depth of the pixel.
+This correspondence is then used to obtain a depth value for each camera pixel via triangulation.